bottkars/labbuildr/docs/Solutionpacks/install-unity-falcon.ps1.md

 install-unity-falcon.ps1 deploys a DELL|EMC Unity VSA on VMware Workstation.
 it is a fully automated process.
-other than pre-falcon release, some tweaks have to be made.
+the process changed from a pre-falocn release, as the ova deployment has some changes. to iplement theese changes, som teaks have to be made by the installer:

 * unity needs to run pvscsi devices
 * only system disks are allowed at system boot time